Atomotron/deeper/README.md

 ## Running from Source

 Due to cross-origin rules, you will need to start a local webserver.
-I like to use, after `cd`ing into the source directory.

-`python -m http.server`

-but any local webserver will suffice.
-The above will host at `localhost:8000`.
+I like to use `python -m http.server` , after `cd`ing into the source directory, but any local webserver will suffice.
+This will host the server at at `localhost:8000`.
 Simply open up `index.html`.